Introduction to sphingolipids

 - The long-chain base portion (green) contains a natural free hydroxy group

-- The fatty acid is almost always 2-hydroxy
+- The fatty acid is very often 2-hydroxy

 - Numerous other modifications of the ceramide structure can occur (red)